bugsbugsbux/notes-on-nix/notes-on-nix.md

 The following *options* are useful:
 - "--rollback": Instead of building a new generation of the system, activate the previous one at the specified time (see above: argument).
-- "--upgrade": This is used to update the system.
+- "--upgrade": This is used to **update the system**.
 It may rebuild the system even when the configuration did not change, because it first updates the channel, and thus package definitions might have changed.